2021-2024 Flying-Fox Roost Management in Queensland Program

 - Stream 3: Implementation of roost management plans—grants to assist councils to implement roost management actions (identified within their management plans) to mitigate the impacts of flying fox roosts and encourage their communities to co-exist with flying-foxes.

-Round 1 of the program closed in May 2021 and successful applicants have been announced.
-For further information on Round 1 please refer to the Department of Environment and Science grant page.
+Round 1, 2 and 3 of the program are closed and successful applicants have been selected.
+For further information on Round 1, 2 and 3 please refer to the Department of Environment and Science grant page.

-- Expected announcement of successful projects in November 2021
+- Expected announcement of successful applicants – November 2022

 How to apply